dmidlo/weblog/Content/ContentTemplates/AlgorithmsTemplate.md

 In the theory of cluster analysis, the nearest-neighbor chain algorithm is an algorithm that can speed up several methods for agglomerative hierarchical
 27 KB (3,633 words) - 17:28, 6 August 2017

-Cluster analysis (redirect from Clustering algorithm) analysis itself is not one specific algorithm, but the general task to be solved.
-It can be achieved by various algorithms that differ significantly in their
-61 KB (7,827 words) - 17:06, 6 April 2019

-Knapsack problem (redirect from Algorithms for solving knapsack problems) luggage.
-A 1998 study of the Stony Brook University Algorithm Repository showed that, out of 75 algorithmic problems, the knapsack problem was the 19th most
-38 KB (6,420 words) - 15:23, 11 March 2019

 Line drawing algorithm
 A line drawing algorithm is a graphical algorithm for approximating a line segment on discrete graphical media.
 On discrete media, such as pixel-based
 3 KB (426 words) - 22:12, 19 December 2018

-Boolean satisfiability problem (redirect from Algorithms for solving the boolean satisfiability problem) SAT.
-There is no known algorithm that efficiently solves each SAT problem, and it is generally believed that no such algorithm exists; yet this belief
-54 KB (5,500 words) - 05:57, 11 April 2019

-K-way merge algorithm
-In computer science, k-way merge algorithms or multiway merges are a specific type of sequence merge algorithms that specialize in taking in multiple sorted
-14 KB (2,208 words) - 05:22, 5 April 2019

 Maekawa's algorithm
 Maekawa's algorithm is an algorithm for mutual exclusion on a distributed system.
 The basis of this algorithm is a quorum like approach where any one